David Carrington, Trustee

 Della Murad, Artistic Director

 Della was born in the Kurdistan region of Iraq.
-She works as an image consultant and fashion designer in the UK.
+She works as an image consultant, visual merchandiser and fashion designer in the UK.
 She has organised many fashion shows with the collaborations of museums such as the world famous V & A, the Museum of London and the British Museum, as well as runway shows in other countries including Netherlands, Germany, Dubai and Kurdistan.
 Her designs are improvisations on traditional Kurdish styles.
 Della was awarded the Millennium Award by then the Mayor of London Ken Livingston for her work and contributions to the British and Kurdish community in UK.
+In 2017, she was awarded The Most Successful Kurds in Britain Award in the category of Arts.
 She also promotes Kurdish food through her organisation, Della’s Kitchen.

 In collaboration with Gulan and its Creative Director Richard Wilding, Della designed for the Kurdistan Regional Government the national badge for the remembrance of the victims of the Kurdish Genocide.
 This was first used on 16th March 2013 at the 25th anniversary commemorations of the chemical weapons attack on Halabja.